dd32/td-gh-ex/readme.txt

 1. Create a Page and then add Featured Image to the Page.
 2. Go to "Appearance -> Customize -> Featured Slider Options" from your WordPress Dashboard
 3. Under Featured Slider Type, you need to select "Featured Page Slider"
-4. Then you change the number of slides and select your pages in "Featured Page #"
+4. Then you can change the number of slides and select your pages in "Featured Page #"
 4. Finally, click on "Save & Publish"

 Note: You can also change Enable Slider, slider effects, delay and length under Featured Slider Settings.